How To Effectively Perform White Box Testing Techniques in 2025

 There are several testing types in white box testing that are used to evaluate the usability of a program, software package, or block of code.

-• Unit Testing: Often the first type of testing performed, unit testing is carried out on each block of code or unit as they are developed.
+• Unit Testing: Often the first type of testing performed is unit testing, which is carried out on each block of code or unit as they are developed.

-• Memory Leak Testing: A tester tests the application for memory leaks, which is one of the main causes for slow-running programs.
+• Memory Leak Testing: A tester tests the application for memory leaks, which is one of the main causes of slow-running programs.

 • White Box Mutation Testing: This type of testing is used to identify the best coding techniques for use in increasing the capabilities of a software program.